SwatiSingh-cli/helloJavaScript/README.md

 # helloJavaScript
-My first program in javascript
+THis repo contains javascript learnings and related projects